twingly/twingly-search-api-node/README.md

     TWINGLY_SEARCH_KEY=... npm test

 **IMPORTANT: The recorded fixture contains the API key.
-After recording a new fixture you need to remove the API key from the fixture manually. ([issue #29](https://github.com/twingly/twingly-search-api-node/issues/29))**
+After recording a new fixture you need to change to a fake API key in the fixture manually. ([issue #29](https://github.com/twingly/twingly-search-api-node/issues/29))**

 [npm]: https://npmjs.com